MEDA Emerging Leaders Spring Training

 9:00 a.m.
 Connecting with Elected Officials

 Connecting with elected officials can be a major driver for your career and a benefit to your community.
 Learning their perspective early can help you develop best practices that fit your style and are mutually beneficial.
-We have invited a man who has held elected offices at the local and legislative level to give tips on how to work with your local elected officials to get the job done.
+Get tips on how to work with your various elected officials to get the job done.

 9:40 a.m.
 Networking Break